 Meet current trainees and learn more about their research projects.

 View a list of program expectations and learn more about the program.

 See a list of resources dedicated to T32 trainees.
-All trainees are encouranged to join the Department of Medicine New Investigator Career Enhancement (NICE) group and vist the NIK T32 Kiosk.
+All trainees are encouraged to join the Department of Medicine New Investigator Career Enhancement (NICE) group and visit the NIK T32 Kiosk.